Skip to main content

 This article explains EU e-invoicing in 2025: what still matters in 2026 as a practical reference for European e-invoicing.
 It defines the topic in plain language, places it in the compliance context, and connects the explanation to invoice formats such as XRechnung, ZUGFeRD/Factur-X, UBL, and CII.

-This article is for finance, tax, and ERP teams that heard about an "EU e-invoicing push" in 2025 and now need to decide what actually matters on April 20, 2026.
+This article is for finance, tax, and ERP teams that heard about an "EU e-invoicing push" in 2025 and need a clear view of what matters on April 20, 2026.

-The key point is that there was no single EU-wide go-live date in 2025.
-Instead, businesses now face a mix of national deadlines and a longer EU reform path: Germany moved into domestic B2B transition from January 1, 2025, Belgium made structured domestic B2B e-invoicing mandatory from January 1, 2026, France reaches its first large milestone on September 1, 2026, and ViDA sets future EU-wide digital reporting changes from July 1, 2030.
+There was no single EU-wide go-live date in 2025.
+Businesses instead face national deadlines alongside a longer EU reform path: Germany began its domestic B2B transition on January 1, 2025, Belgium made structured domestic B2B e-invoicing mandatory on January 1, 2026, France reaches its first major milestone on September 1, 2026, and ViDA brings EU-wide digital reporting changes from July 1, 2030.

 How to use this guide